THE

 shall proceed to settle the consumer dispute in the manner specified hereafter;

-accepted industry standards, the
+conform to the accepted industry standards, the

-seal it and authenticate it in the manner prescribed and refer the sample to a
+the complainant, seal it and authenticate it in the manner prescribed and refer

-laboratory along with a direction to make analysis or test, whichever may be
+the sample to a laboratory along with a direction to make analysis or test,

-and to report its findings to the Consumer Court within a period of thirty days
+from any defect and to report its findings to the Consumer Court within a

-of the receipt of the reference or within such period as may be extended, not
+period of thirty days of the receipt of the reference or within such period as

-exceeding fifteen days by the Consumer Court; and
+may be extended, not exceeding fifteen days by the Consumer Court; and

-version of the claimant.
+analysis support the version of the claimant.

 (2) The